nipekbless/exam_app/README.md

  * authenticated user must be able to update his/her articles from draft to published
  * authenticated user must be able to delete and edit his/her own articles
  * test application
+ * if a single blog is requested, the api should return the user information(the author) with the blog.
+The read_count of the blog too should be updated by 1
+ * Blogs created should have title, description, tags, author, timestamp, state, read_count, reading_time and body.
+ * The list of blogs endpoint that can be accessed by both logged in and not logged in users should be paginated, default it to 20 blogs per page
+ * It should also be searchable by author, title and tags.
+ * It should also be orderable by read_count, reading_time and timestamp
+ * a single blog is requested, the api should return the user information(the author) with the blog.
+The read_count of the blog too should be updated by 1

+ # User

+ ## Field | ## Data_type | ## constraint
+ ---------|..............|...................
+Firstname | String       | Required
+..........|..............|...................
+Lastname  | String       | Required
+..........|..............|...................
+Email     | String       | required, unique
+..........|..............|...................
+password  | Number       | required
+..........|..............|...................